Administration Claims Syria Used Chemical Weapons

 That case to be made will likely include laboratory analyses of physiological samples obtained from a number of individuals wounded in the conflict in Syria.
 “Each positive result indicates that an individual was exposed to sarin, but it does not tell us how or where the individuals were exposed or who was responsible for the dissemination,” Rhodes said.

 Nerve agents such as sarin are volatile organophosphorus compounds that react with a hydroxyl group in biological tissue to form a phosphate ester.
 When this reaction occurs at the catalytic site of acetylcholinesterase—an enzyme critical to nerve function—the enzyme’s activity is inhibited, leading to convulsions and death.
-In victims, a lowered activity of cholinesterases in the blood is a good index of exposure, according to the Organization for the Prohibition of Chemical Weapons, a United Nations affiliate that administers the Chemical Weapons Convention, which bans the production, use, and stockpiling of chemical weapons.
+In victims, a lowered activity of cholinesterases in the blood is a good index of exposure, according to the Organisation for the Prohibition of Chemical Weapons, a United Nations affiliate.

-Arms control experts tell C&EN that without the public disclosure of the evidence behind the intelligence assessment it’s difficult to assess the validity of the Administration’s claim.
+Arms control experts tell C&EN that without the public disclosure of the evidence behind the intelligence assessment, it’s difficult to evaluate the validity of the Administration’s claim.

 Rhodes also said U.S. intelligence believes that the Syrian government has used chemical weapons, including the nerve agent sarin, “on a small scale” against the opposition at least four times over the past year.
 He said the intelligence community has “high confidence” in that assessment because its information comes from multiple sources.